sercaksoy/find-replace-tool-USING-C-PROGRAMMING-LANGUAGE/README.md

     ajahoekrewhocaresbbbb
              whocares     -> MATCH!
 Word found .

-  # We found the word OKAY, but how do we replace it ??
+  # We found the word OKAY, but how do we replace it ?
+  After getting all found indexes we need to shift all other characters depends on replace word size - find word size if this value is positive that means your text is going to expand, if it is 0 no need to shift characters in the text.
+And if it is negative you have to shift your characters most left possible.
+After subtraction it needed to multiply with the times we found the find word.
+Then do the necessary operations.
+My code is what I told in this section.
+If you couldn't understand anything you can always sen me e-mails.